-Educational Renaissance’s unique line of books is devoted to three qualities:
+Educational Renaissance’s distinct collection of books is built on three core pillars:

-- genuine historical inquiry into the great educators of the past,
+1. Deep historical engagement with the great educators of the past,

-- the legitimate insights of modern research, and
+2. Credible insights drawn from the best of modern educational research, and

 “If you are already familiar with classical rhetoric, Training the Prophetic Voice provides an edifying re-positioning of the art of cultural persuasion in the Old Testament prophetic tradition, culminating with Christ.
 Egan’s crisp style and connective insight make this book worth taking up.”